 It didn’t make any more noise than a regular machine.
 The drain hose was simply stretched to the kitchen sink.
-It didn’t move with the water coming through.
+It didn’t move around with the water coming through.
 So I was happy about that.
-I simply placed it behind my glass canisters full of snacks on the counter top.

-I think I may put a shelf above it for detergent, etc.
+Looks like I may need to put a shelf above the washer for detergent, etc.

 This is my first experience with LG products, and with just one day’s usage, it seems like a very good machine.
 I’ll let you know as time goes by.